 White patches on the tonsils

-Red or irritated eyes, swollen eyelids, pus or crusting eyes - which may be pink eye
+Red, itchy, painful, or irritated eyes, swollen eyelids, yellow or green discharge or crusting eyes - which could indicate any eye infection such as pink eye

 Any rash not diagnosed by a physician